QA-Wisemen/Java_Framework_Apps/README.md

 # Java Framework

 ## General
+- Framework can be used for web and mobile testing
-Comments are provided in the code for specific explanations
+- Comments are provided in the code for specific explanations
+- Some basic flows from apps are already provided to speed up testing.
+Or te be used as examples for other tests.

 ## Waiting in tests
 - tread.sleep(miliseconds) --> Is a hard coded way that always works but not great to use